danielostrow/TUCO-team-manual/README.md

     - VirtualBox (Intel only.
 ARM and M1/M2 processors not stable)
       - https://www.virtualbox.org/wiki/Downloads
  ### Workspace Requirement
  Must have a seperate dedicated workspace.
-Please do not try participate without a safe, virtual environment.
+Please do not to try participate without a safe, virtual environment.
   - .iso files are in the repository

  Two virtual machines are required.
 Choose your favorite flavor!

     - General Use